Craig Foster

+He attended Kadina High School, periodically returning to speak and motivate students.
+Foster holds a Postgraduate Diploma in Football Business and a Master in Sport Management degree from the Johan Cruyff Institute.
+In 2019, he earned a Bachelor of Laws degree from the Central Queensland University Australia.

 Playing career

 Club career

 Playing as a midfielder, Foster debuted with Sydney Croatia in 1988, playing in a losing grand final in his first season.
 Foster has said his time at Sydney Croatia is what began his interest in multiculturalism.

 He moved to Victorian club Sunshine George Cross in 1989 before returning to Sydney to play for Avala in the NSW Super League in 1992.
 In 1992/3, Foster played for Ernest Borel in Hong Kong, before returning to Australia to play for Adelaide City in 1994 and then Marconi in the NSL in 1996/7.

-As a 28-year-old he moved to England, linking up with Terry Venables firstly at Portsmouth in 1997/98, before moving to Crystal Palace as a free agent from 1998 to 2000.
+As a 28-year-old he moved to England, linking up with Terry Venables firstly at Portsmouth in 1997–98, before moving to Crystal Palace as a free agent from 1998 to 2000.

 He returned to Australia to play with Northern Spirit, based in North Sydney, until his retirement from the game in 2003.

 In 2013 he was listed as a player for the Belmore United Over 35s along with Paul Okon and Francis Awaritefe.